ianstormtaylor/slate/docs/guides/using-plugins.md

 Of course... now that it's reusable, we could actually make our `MarkHotkey` plugin a little easier to use.
 What if instead of a `code` argument it took the text of the `key` itself?
 That would make the calling code a lot clearer, since key codes are really obtuse.

-In fact, unless you have weirdly good keycode guessing, there's a good chance you had no idea what our current hotkeys bindings actually mapped to.
+In fact, unless you have weirdly good keycode knowledge, you probably have no idea what our current hotkeys actually are.

 Let's fix that.